Az1ah7/Iris-Species-Classification-/README.md

 <br>

 ## Model
-##### I implemented a classification model using a  Sequential API in Keras.
+##### The implemented a classification model is Sequential API in Keras.
 The model is trained on the iris dataset to predict the species of iris flowers based on their features.